Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Employee benefits aren’t just a ‘nice to have’.
 They’re a key part of how SMEs in Ireland attract, retain, and support their people.
 But with so many options available, it’s easy to lose focus or fall into the trap of selecting generic schemes that don’t meet your team’s needs.

 At PurpleTree, we work directly with business owners to develop clear, compliant employee benefits strategies aligned with the realities of SME life.
+For employers without a dedicated HR person, our outsourced HR support for Irish employers designs and manages the benefits package as part of a complete HR function on a fixed monthly fee.
 In this guide, we break down every type of employee benefit available in Ireland and offer practical advice on how to shape a package that delivers real value.

 Employee Benefits in Ireland: Mandatory vs Voluntary at a Glance